 - A – Adoration – just plain praise for the Father.
 It’s what He is looking for.
 It’s why we were created.

-- C – Confession – We need to come to Him daily confessing our sins, asking forgiveness for where we blunder, mess up, outright sin against Him.
+- C – Confession – We need to come to Him daily to confess our sins, asking forgiveness for where we blunder, mess up, or outright sin against Him.
 We’ll talk more about confession at another time.

 - T – Thanksgiving – Oh, never forget to thank God for all He has done.
 If the only thing He did for us was to save us from sin and death, we should be thanking Him over and over again.

 - S – Supplication – Finally, in the last position, our requests.
 I’m afraid that all too often we go straight to this part of prayer.

 Consider this: When we pray, first approach God’s throne with humility and in awe of how great our God is; how worthy He is of our praise.
 We can do this through the singing of hymns or even just meditating on hymns of praise.
 We can also adore him by quoting scriptures, such as this prayer in 1 Chronicles when Solomon was dedicating the Temple to God.

 23 Let the whole earth sing to the Lord!

 Each day proclaim the good news that he saves.

 24 Publish his glorious deeds among the nations.

 Tell everyone about the amazing things he does.

 25 Great is the Lord!
 He is most worthy of praise!